Is Carbon Risk Priced in the Cross-Section of Corporate Bond Returns?

 Date Written: January 3, 2021

-This paper examines the pricing of a firm's carbon risk, measured by its carbon emissions intensity, in the cross section of corporate bond returns.
-Contrary to the "carbon risk premium'' hypothesis, we find bonds of firms with higher carbon emissions intensity earn significantly lower returns.
+This paper examines the pricing of a firm's carbon risk in the corporate bond market.
+Contrary to the "carbon risk premium" hypothesis, bonds of more carbon-intensive firms earn significantly lower returns.
 This effect cannot be explained by a comprehensive list of bond characteristics and exposure to known risk factors.
-Investigating sources of the low carbon premium, we find the underperformance of bonds issued by carbon-intensive firms cannot be fully explained by divestment from institutional investors.
-Instead, our evidence is most consistent with investor underreaction to carbon risk, as carbon emissions intensity is predictive of lower future cash flow news, deteriorating firm creditworthiness, more environmental incidents, and elevated downside risks.
+Investigating sources of the low carbon alpha, we find the underperformance of bonds issued by carbon-intensive firms cannot be fully explained by divestment from institutional investors.
+Instead, our evidence is most consistent with investor underreaction to the predictability of carbon intensity for firm cash-flow news, creditworthiness, and environmental incidents.

 Keywords: Climate change, Carbon emissions, Corporate bond returns, ESG investing